sf-wdi-24/modules/week-07-rails-continued/day-01/drill/readme.md

 In "directed" graphs, the edges are all like one-way roads.
 You can only move on an edge (called "traversing" the edge) in one direction.
 The word "acyclic" describes graphs without any cycles; that is, there's no cycle of edges that will lead you back to a node if you leave it.

 Trees have a few additional rules.
 First, every tree has a unique, special start node called the "root" node.
-And second, the nodes in trees can only ever have one "parent".
+And second, the nodes in trees can only ever have one "parent."

 We usually draw trees vertically with the "root" at the top of the tree.